Germany's Social Democrats throw coalition with Merkel into doubt | DW | 30.11.2019

 Members of Chancellor Angela Merkel's coalition allies, the center-left Social Democrats (SPD), rejected the leadership of her deputy chancellor — casting doubt on the future of Germany's Grand Coalition government.

-Vice Chancellor Olaf Scholz, who is also finance minister, and his running mate Klara Geywitz were soundly beaten, obtaining only 45.33% of the vote of the party's rank and file.
-Both back staying in the coalition until 2021.
+Vice Chancellor Olaf Scholz, who is also finance minister, and his running mate Klara Geywitz were soundly beaten, obtaining only 45.33% of the vote from the party's rank and file.
+Both back staying in the coalition until the next national elections in 2021.

 Read more: Opinion — New SPD leadership could bring Germany closer to new elections